ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4i/modules/cp4i_ibm/README.md

 }
 ```

-For an example of how provision and execute this module is located [here](../../examples/cp4i).
+An example of how provision and execute this module is located [here](../../examples/cp4i).

 ## Input Variables